-To visit the lake, turn right (south) at the junction and follow the trail as it curves to the southeast and drops steeply down to a junction at 6.9 miles near Cathedral Lake’s outlet stream.
+To visit the lake, turn right (south) at the junction with the use trail to Cathedral Lake and follow the path as it curves to the southeast, dropping steeply to a second junction at 6.9 miles near Cathedral Lake’s outlet stream.
 The path to the left (east/northeast) descends to the trailhead.
 Cross the outlet stream and turn right (south/southwest), joining the main trail to Cathedral Lake.
 The trail now ascends on moderate grades through meadows and willow thickets to the shelf cradling Cathedral Lake at 7.1 miles.

 Cathedral Lake (11,866-ft.) is an alpine jewel surrounded by jagged peaks, crags and rugged cliffs.
 Cathedral Peak towers above the lake to the west while Malamute Peak rises to the southwest.
 From the south end of the lake fine views extend north toward Electric Pass.